Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 - Black Moth Bars: A 1960s camper turned mobile bar serving one of a kind drinks on Friday nights and at special events.

-- Babe & Butcher (opening soon): Custom charcuterie, crudite, fruit, and dessert boxes, boards and grazing tables.
+- Babe & Butcher: Custom charcuterie, crudite, fruit, and dessert boxes, boards and grazing tables.

 NoDa Company Store, NoDa

-NoDa Company Store, a fixture of the popular arts neighborhood in an old millworker’s house and artist’s private residence, is part neighborhood general store and part party at a friend’s house.
+NoDa Company Store, in Charlotte’s NoDa neighborhood, is a fixture of the popular arts neighborhood.
+Iin an old millworker’s house and artist’s private residence, NoDa Company Store is part neighborhood general store and part party at a friend’s house.
 The welcoming, funky vibe is everything you want in a neighborhood bar, complete with a sprawling patio out back with porch swings and picnic tables.

 NoDa Company Store has a variety of beverage options including local beer, wine, prosseco and seltzer, but the stars (must order) are the house made sangrias made with seasonal fruits and the signature NoDa colada, which also comes in slushee form.